dreamind/ix/project/phase3/phase3-3.md

 - It should be implemented in Python, and must function correctly when hosted on IVLE.
+- You should implement your own Pivot Table builder, do not use Google Pivot table feature or any Python libraries that provide ready-to-use pivot capability.
 - It must use CGI and forms to get input from the user.
 - It must use valid XHTML or HTML5 to display output to the user.
 - It must use CSS appropriately in providing the visual aspect of the